 The Lurie Center for Autism at Massachusetts General Hospital

 In 2009, Nancy Lurie Marks and the Nancy Lurie Marks Family Foundation established the Lurie Center for Autism at Massachusetts General Hospital (MGH).
 The NLM Family Foundation and MGH share a passionate commitment to providing a world-class center in autism focused on meeting the complex needs of autistic individuals from early childhood through adulthood.
-The Lurie Center is an integrated and multidisciplinary clinical, research, training and advocacy program dedicated to treating individuals with autism spectrum disorders and other developmental disorders across the lifespan.
+The Lurie Center is an integrated and multidisciplinary clinical, research, and training program dedicated to treating individuals with autism spectrum disorders and other developmental disorders across the lifespan.
 The center is premised on the belief that every individual deserves an opportunity to access medical and therapeutic services of the highest quality to ensure that they can reach his or her full potential.

 The center provides training and clinical experience for medical doctors to expand awareness of the needs of individuals with autism in a clinical setting.
 The center benefited from the experiences of LADDERS, a program at the MassGeneral Hospital for Children which for many years provided expertise in neurology, developmental pediatrics, gastroenterology, psychiatry and psychopharmacology for children with autism.